A rewarding career. It's one of the nation's most in-demand occupations, with job growth projected to increase by 29 percent from 2016 to 2026.

 Chicago, Illinois 660606

-The five year weighted average for EMPLOYER SATISFACTION of the nationally accredited Certificate Medical Assisting Program at Palm Beach State College, Lake Worth, FL is 100% based on the most recent Annual Report Form, 2016, submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The five year weighted average for the CMA (AAMA) credentialing examination of the nationally accredited Certificate Medical Assisting Program at Palm Beach State College, Lake Worth, FL is 74%% passage rate, based on the most recent Annual Report Form, 2017, submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Become a Certified Medical Assistant: CMA (AAMA)

 Because Palm Beach State's Medical Assisting Program is CAAHEP-accredited, our graduates are eligible to take the CMA (AAMA) Certification Examination.
 The Certified Medical Assistant credential known as the CMA (AAMA) is awarded by the American Association of Medical Assistants and considered the gold standard of medical assisting professionalism.
 This credential is increasingly required by employers.

 The Certifying Board of the AAMA has achieved international accreditation as a personnel certifying body from the International Accreditation Service (IAS).
 In addition to ensuring the CMA (AAMA) represents a world-class certification, IAS accreditation also validates the credential as an internationally recognized certification, enabling CMAs (AAMA) to obtain similar positions outside of the United States.

 Basic X-ray Operator License: During the program, students also may pursue a Basic X-ray Operator License through the American Registry of Radiologic Technologists (ARRT) and the Florida Department of Health.

 - American Association of Medical Assistants